Polpully: Demographics

 in Polpully village population of children with age 0-6 is 1460 which makes up 8.85 % of total population of village.
-Average sex patio of Polpully village is 1055 which is lower than Kerala state average of 1084.
+Average sex ratio of Polpully village is 1055, which is lower than Kerala state average of 1084.
 Child sex ratio for the Polpully as per census is 891, lower than Kerala average of 964.

 Polpully village has lower literacy rate compared to Kerala.
 In 2011, literacy rate of Polpully village was 84.73 % compared to 94.00 % of Kerala.
 In Polpully Male literacy stands at 91.04 % while female literacy rate was 78.84 %.

 As per constitution of India and Panchyati Raaj Act, Polpully village is administrated by Sarpanch (Head of Village) who is elected representative of village.

 Educational Institutions

 In Polpully grama panchayat one can have their basic education.
 KVM Upper primary Aided School is one of the old schools in the panchayat.
 It was founded in the year 1947.
 PGP Higher Secondary School is the only higher secondary school in the panachayat.